OAI/Arazzo-Specification/CONTRIBUTING.md

 Published versions of the specification are in the `versions/` folder.
 The under-development versions of the specification are in the file `src/arazzo.md` on the appropriately-versioned branch.
-For example, work on the next release for 1.1 is on `v1.1-dev` in the file `src/arazzo.md`.
+For example, work on the next release for 1.2 is on `v1.2-dev` in the file `src/arazzo.md`.

 The [spec site](https://spec.openapis.org) is the source of truth for the Arazzo specification as it contains all the citations and author credits.

-The OpenAPI project (which Arazzo sits under) is almost entirely staffed by volunteers.
+The OpenAPI Initiative project, which Arazzo sits under, is almost entirely staffed by volunteers.
 Please be patient with the people in this project, who all have other jobs and are active here because we believe this project has a positive impact in the world.

 ### Active branches